 - 1.1 This document represents the Neighbourhood Plan for Redbourn Parish (hereafter known as 'Redbourn').
-It represents one part of the development plan for the parish over the period 2020 to 2038, the other parts being the 1994 St Albans City and District Local Plan, the Hertfordshire Minerals Local Plan 2002, the Hertfordshire Waste Core Strategy & Development Management Policies Development Plan Document 2012 and the Hertfordshire Waste Site Allocations Development Plan Document 2014.
-For clarity, the development plan consists of any planning policies currently adopted by the local planning authority, St Albans City and District Council, Hertfordshire Council and this Neighbourhood Plan. - 1.2 St Albans City and District Council (SADC), as the local planning authority, designated a Neighbourhood Area for the whole of the Redbourn parish area in November 2013 to enable Redbourn Parish Council to prepare the Neighbourhood Plan.
-The Plan has been prepared by the community through the Redbourn Neighbourhood Plan Group (RNPG). - 1.3 The Neighbourhood Plan is being prepared in accordance with the Parish & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2015 (as amended).
-The RNPG has prepared the plan to establish a vision for the future of the parish and to set out how that vision will be realised through planning and controlling land use and development change over the plan period 2020 to 2038. - 1.4 The map in Figure 1 shows the boundary of the Plan area, which is the same as the administrative boundary of Redbourn Parish. - 1.5 The purpose of the Neighbourhood Plan is to guide development within the parish and provide guidance to any interested parties wishing to submit planning applications for development within the designated Neighbourhood Area.
+It represents one part of the development plan for the parish over the period 2020 to 20381, the other parts being the 1994 St Albans City and District Local Plan, the Hertfordshire Minerals Local Plan 2002, the Hertfordshire Waste Core Strategy & Development Management Policies Development Plan Document 2012 and the Hertfordshire Waste Site Allocations Development Plan Document 2014.
+For clarity, the development plan consists of any planning policies currently adopted by the local planning authority, St Albans City and District Council, Hertfordshire County Council and this Neighbourhood Plan. - 1.2 St Albans City and District Council (SADC), as the local planning authority, designated a Neighbourhood Area for the whole of the Redbourn parish area in November 2013 to enable Redbourn Parish Council to prepare the Neighbourhood Plan.
+The Plan has been prepared by the community through the Redbourn Neighbourhood Plan Group (RNPG). - 1.3 The Neighbourhood Plan has been prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2015 (as amended).
+The RNPG has prepared the Plan to establish a vision for the future of the parish and to set out how that vision will be realised through planning and controlling land use and development change over the plan period 2020 to 2038. - 1.4 The map in Figure 1 shows the boundary of the Plan area, which is the same as the administrative boundary of Redbourn Parish. - 1.5 The purpose of the Neighbourhood Plan is to guide development within the parish and provide guidance to any interested parties wishing to submit planning applications for development within the designated Neighbourhood Area.
 The process of producing a plan has sought to involve the community as widely as possible and the different topic areas are reflective of matters that are of considerable importance to Redbourn, its residents, businesses and community groups.
-It has therefore given the community the opportunity to guide development within their neighbourhood. - 1.6 This is the submission version of the Neighbourhood Plan.
-It has been subject to a period of formal consultation and has now been submitted for independent examination.
-Subject to the findings of the examination a referendum will then be held whereby residents are invited to vote on whether the Plan should be 'made' or not.
+It has therefore given the community the opportunity to guide development within their neighbourhood. - 1.6 The Neighbourhood Plan has been subject to a period of formal consultation and independent examination.
+The Examiner recommended that, subject to the making of modifications, the Plan proceed to referendum.
+At the Neighbourhood Plan referendum, all residents living in the Plan area are invited to vote on whether the Plan should be 'made' or not.
 If more than 50% of those who turnout to vote are in favour of 'making' the Plan then it can begin to be used to inform planning applications and decisions. - 1.7 Alongside the Neighbourhood Plan a document entitled 'Redbourn Design Guidance and Codes' has been prepared and which establishes design principles that new development should respond to.
 This should be read alongside the Neighbourhood Plan and used by applicants and decision makers to shape and respond to planning applications.

-&lt;sup>1 Please note that the Neighbourhood Plan period aligns with the Local Plan that is currently being prepared by St Albans City and District Council
+1 Please note that the Neighbourhood Plan period aligns with the Local Plan that is currently being prepared by St Albans City and District Council